 - Mail your appeal packet (typed letter with attachments and appeal form) to Academic Policies and Standards Committee, c/o Academic Affairs, P.O.
 Box 2002, Thibodaux, LA 70310 or deliver to the Office of Academic Affairs in Picciola Hall by the date indicated above.
 NO LATE APPLICATIONS WILL BE ACCEPTED.

 You will be notified of the status of your appeal shortly after the Committee meets to review your packet by telephone and/or via a mailed letter.
 If you live in campus housing please call Housing and Residence Life at 985-448-4479.
-There are housing deadlines that must be met to keep your Fall 2013 housing assignment.
+There are housing deadlines that must be met to keep your Spring 2014 housing assignment.

 IF YOU FAIL TO APPEAL YOUR SUSPENSION OR YOUR SUSPENSION APPEAL IS DENIED, YOU WILL NOT BE ALLOWED TO TAKE CLASSES FOR ONE ACADEMIC YEAR.
 You may reapply to Admissions once the suspension period has ended.

-IF YOU REGISTERED EARLY FOR THE 2013 FALL SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JULY 9 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.
-IF YOUR APPEAL IS DENIED, YOU MUST DROP THOSE CLASSES OR YOU WILL BE CHARGED.
+IF YOU REGISTERED EARLY FOR THE 2014 SPRING SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JANUARY 13 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.

-IF YOU MEET THE DEALDINE TO APPEAL YOUR SUSPENSION AND YOUR APPEAL IS GRANTED, YOU MUST PAY FOR YOUR CLASSES NO LATER THAN 4:15 ON AUGUST 20, THE DAY BEFORE CLASSES BEGIN IN ORDER TO AVOID LATE FEES.
+IF YOU MEET THE DEADLINE TO APPEAL YOUR SUSPENSION AND YOUR APPEAL IS GRANTED, YOU MUST PAY FOR YOUR CLASSES NO LATER THAN 4:15 PM ON JANUARY 21, THE DAY BEFORE CLASSES BEGIN IN ORDER TO AVOID LATE FEES.

 If you have any questions concerning this matter, please contact Academic Affairs at (985) 448-4012, or by email at firstname.lastname@example.org.